Back to Resource Hub

 So why does a Whiteboard then matter?

 You only have to Google Image any modern, successful business these days and you can see bright young employees are all gathered around a whiteboard.
-Or more often than not, an entire wall of whiteboards !
+Or more often than not, an entire wall of classroom whiteboards!
 A whiteboard represents visual thinking and idea creation.
 How do you do this now?
 If it’s a good idea in your mind .. how are you going to get everyone sharing your plan, strategy or vision?
 Hint: Pick up a whiteboard marker!
 About the Writer: Mark Bowdern CEO, Visionchart Mark is an industry expert on whiteboards, glassboards and all products around visual communication.

 OLDER POSTS NEWER POSTS